jeguberman/ultragram/README.md

   * the view is not centered.
 Part of this is the image container
   * when the session-view component is resized, it resizes the image

+### January 4th 2018

+  * 10:00 styling mostly finished. still need to add a picture into cell phone image and incorporate authroutes.
+If there's time, do rotating pictures.
+Don't wast time on this.
+    * authrouting
+    * login screen out of bends if window too small
+    * image at log in
+    * rotating images